-Kilkenny Castle is synonymous with the Butler Family; they were Earls, Marquesses and Dukes of Ormonde and lived in the castle for over five hundred years.
+Kilkenny Castle is synonymous with the Butler Family.
+The Butlers were Earls, Marquesses, and Dukes of Ormonde, living in the castle for more than five hundred years.
 Lady Margaret Butler was the paternal grandmother of Anne Boleyn, second wife of Henry VIII.

-St Canice’s Cathedral was built between 1202 and 1285, and stands on an important ecclesiastical site, which has been a place of Christian prayer for over 800 years.
-In fact Cill Channigh is Irish for The Church of Canice, the church that originally stood on the site in the 6th century.
+St Canice’s Cathedral was built between 1202 and 1285.
+It stands on an important ecclesiastical site and has been a place of Christian prayer for over 800 years.
+Cill Channigh is Gaelic for The Church of Canice, that which originally stood on the site in the 6th century.

 Summer opening hours:

-10am – 6pm Monday – Sunday
+Monday – Sunday: 10am – 6pm

 The Rothe Family, along with a handful of other wealthy families, dictated Kilkenny’s trade and controlled its civic government from the late Middle Ages until the 17th Century.
-Rothe House is open to the public as a Museum, displaying some of the 2,500 artefacts collected by the Kilkenny Archaeological Society since its founding in 1947.
+Rothe House is open to the public as a museum, displaying some of the 2,500 artefacts collected by the Kilkenny Archaeological Society since its founding in 1947.

 Rothe House Gardens opened in 2008 and are a reconstruction of an early 17th century urban walled garden.
 The half-acre gardens are also open to the public.